Olga Mykhoparkina

 Good: “Our tool helps remote teams share files, track tasks, and manage deadlines in one place.”

 Schema markup is a way to give search engines extra info about your content.
 It’s not visible on the page, but it helps AI understand what’s what.
+Structured data also signals to semantic search engines how your pages should be indexed.

 You don’t need to mark up everything.
 Just hit the essentials:

-For instance, your blog talks about “automated expense reporting,” and your product has a feature page for that, link to it.
+For instance, your blog talks about “automated expense reporting,” and your product has a feature page for that – link to it.
 If you’ve written a guide on compliance workflows, link it from your landing page’s “security” section.

 Pro tip: Don’t overdo it.
 Just link where it makes sense, and always use anchor text that’s clear (not “click here”).
+Correct canonical URL structures and URLs also prevent duplicate content issues and improve page speed, which is critical for mobile device users and mobile first indexing.
+Avoid keyword stuffing; keep links relevant and context-rich.

 Okay – so now you know why structure matters and what AI is looking for.
 But what if your current pages… aren’t exactly AI-friendly?